rcardosopereira/sauceDemoJS/README.md

 You need to install the Node.js as the main dependency to use Cypress in this project.
 You can click in [here](https://nodejs.org/en/) to download the latest stable Node version.

+Open a terminal or command prompt.
+Navigate to the root directory of your Node.js project (where your package.json file is located).
+Run the following command:
+> ```bash
+>  npm install
+> ```

+This will read the package.json file and install all the dependencies specified in the dependencies and devDependencies sections.
+Optionally, you can also run npm ci instead of npm install for a clean install using the exact versions specified in the package-lock.json file.
+Wait for the command to complete. npm will download and install the dependencies into a node_modules folder in your project.
+This command is crucial when setting up a new project or when someone else shares their project with you, as it installs all the necessary packages and dependencies specified in the project's package.json file.

 After that, you can clone this repository in your local machine.
 > ```bash
 >  git clone git@github.com:rcardosopereira/sauceDemoJS.git